Kaleidophon/awesome-experimental-standards-deep-learning/README.md

-## Experimental Standards for Deep Learning Research:
-### A Natural Language Processing Perspective
+## Experimental Standards for Deep Learning in Natural Language Processing Research

 This repository contains supplementary material from [our paper of the same title](https://arxiv.org/abs/2204.06251).
 Since our paper can only capture the state of affairs at the time of publication, the idea here is to keep a more up-to-date version of the resources in the